Land Your Dream Job

 Professionals in this office attend conferences where they connect with national and international organizations.
 For example, when the Peace Corps or AmeriCorps want to find good candidates on your campus, they’ll contact the volunteer programs office first.

-On most campuses, the career development office maintains a network of employers and internships and offer personality and career assessments.
+On most campuses, the career development office maintains a network of employers and internships, as well as offer personality and career assessments to help you figure out a career path.
 The advice and resources that you’ll find at a career development office can be an immense help in deciding what type of social-impact work you want to do.

 There’s no need to visit the career development office with the same frequency that you visit the volunteer programs office; once a semester is great.